The Best Free Password Managers of 2025

 1Password was one of the first password managers to exist.
 In some areas, it’s evolved with the times.
 For example, it uses 256-bit AES encryption, which is considered the gold standard and is what some of the top VPNs use to hide online activities.
 But in other areas, 1Password has fallen behind.
 When we reviewed 1Password, we found it ran better on browsers over native apps.
 However, what is missing most is a lifetime free plan.

+1Password is upfront about where its apps perform best.
 What’s In 1Password’s Free Plan

 >> Check Out: Dashlane Vs. 1Password

 The free trial gives you access to all of 1Password’s features, including password health manager and data breach monitor.
 We could even add up to five people to our plan, so we tested it out with a few friends.
 The 1Password feature we used the most was sharing documents or temporary passwords.
-Unlike NordPass and Dashlane, we could share this with anyone regardless of whether they used 1Password.
+Unlike RoboForm, NordPass, and Dashlane, we could share this with anyone regardless of whether they used 1Password.

 Our 1Password Experience